startijcans/startijcans.github.io/README.md

 <br>

 <p>Canon printer is one of the well-known brands for many gadgets such as cameras, printers, as well as many devices.
 In the process of canon printer setup and installation on the computer, laptop, or mac.
 It is not an easy task when you do not have proper instructions that will help you install the driver of the canon printer.
-What you need to do is to visit the official website of the canon printer which is <strong>ij.start.canon</strong>.
+What you need to do is to visit the official website of the canon printer which is <strong><a href="https://startijcans.github.io/">ij.start.canon</a></strong>.
 There you will get to know the simple and quick steps for downloading and connecting the canon printer software with the operating device. </p>

 <h2> Downloading Steps for Printer Drivers of Ij.Start.Canon </h2>
 <br>